There are many ways to reduce your carbon footprint at home.

 The certificate provides an energy efficiency rating for your home and identifies the types of improvements you can make to insulation, glazing, heating and lighting.
 The certificate gives an indication of the costs and potential savings of these home improvements.

 EPC certificates are an excellent place to start when thinking about energy efficiency improvements you could make to your home.
 If your home doesn’t have an EPC, you can obtain a survey for as little as £34 through www.energyperformancecertificates.co.uk or alternatively you can work through the potential home improvements we have identified.

 Financial Assistance for Home Improvements

-You may qualify for financial assistance to help you install energy efficiency measures in your home.
-The ‘Energy Company Obligation’ or ECO Scheme, is a government energy efficiency scheme to help reduce carbon emissions and tackle fuel poverty.
+You may also qualify for financial assistance to help you install energy efficiency measures in your home through the ‘Energy Company Obligation’.
+The ECO Scheme, is a government energy efficiency scheme to help reduce carbon emissions and tackle fuel poverty.
 You may qualify for ECO if you claim certain benefits and meet other requirements.
 In some cases you may be able to get help even if you are not receiving benefits.
 You can visit Simple Energy Advice to see whether you qualify for help.

 Heating Your Home